-- If you have placed your VT52 in hold-screen mode with the command SET TERMINAL/HOLD_SCREEN, a CTRL/C and a RETURN takes the terminal out of hold-screen mode.
-It is easier to type a CTRL/C than to type SET TERMINAL/ NOHOLD_SCREEN.
+- 1. If you have placed your VT52 in hold-screen mode with the command SET TERMINAL/HOLD SCREEN, a CTRL/C and a RETURN takes the terminal out of hold-screen mode.
+It is easier to press a CTRL/C than to type SET TERMINAL/NOHOLD SCREEN.
 It does not matter whether you type in a command in response to the DCL> prompt; hold-screen mode is disabled anyway.
-Hold-screen mode is available in this form on VT52s only. - If a CTRL/S has temporarily halted the output of data to the terminal, a CTRL/C starts it up again.
+Hold-screen mode is available in this form on VT52s only. - 2.
+If a CTRL/S has temporarily halted the output of data to the terminal, a CTRL/C starts it up again.
 In this case, CTRL/C is the same as CTRL/Q. See the discussion of CTRL/S and CTRL/Q in the next section.